cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 The general examples of possible reasons are:
 * broken PHP binaries
-* missed PHP files
+* missing PHP files
 * etc.

-To check that this issue is caused by PHP itself, call any PHP command, for example:
+To check that this issue is caused by PHP itself, call any PHP command, example for cPanel:
 ```
 /opt/cpanel/ea-php80/root/usr/bin/php -i
 ```